 Previously, foreign entrepreneurs could only own up to 49% of their businesses, and the remaining 51% must be owned by a citizen of the UAE, also referred to as an Emirati sponsor or partner.
-However, on the 2nd July 2019, the UAE Cabinet decided on 122 economic business activities across 13 sectors to avail of 100% foreign ownership opportunities.
-The primary aim of the new 100% foreign ownership opportunities is to:
+However, on the 2nd July 2019, the UAE Cabinet decided on 122 economic business activities across 13 sectors to avail 100% foreign ownership opportunities.
+The primary aim of the 100% foreign ownership opportunities was to:

-The 122 economic activities across 13 sectors were specified to be eligible for up to 100% foreign ownership also include renewable energy, space, and the agriculture Industry.
-Other areas of foreign ownership include transport and storage, which allows investors to own projects in the field of transport, supply chain, logistics, and cold storage for pharmaceutical products, hospitality, and certain food services, as well as professional, scientific and technical activities.
+The previously released 122 economic activities across 13 sectors that were specified to be eligible for up to 100% foreign ownership included renewable energy, space, and the agriculture Industry.
+Other areas of foreign ownership included transport and storage, which allowed investors to own projects in the fields of transport, supply chain, logistics, and cold storage for pharmaceutical products, hospitality, and certain food services, as well as professional, scientific, and technical activities.

-Ownership in laboratories for research and development in biotechnology, administrative services, support services, certain educational activities and certain healthcare services may be eligible for 100% ownership.
+Ownership in laboratories for research and development in biotechnology, administrative services, support services, certain educational activities, and certain healthcare services may be eligible for 100% ownership.
 The decision for 100% ownership abolishes the old law that limits foreign ownership to just 49%.
-Local governments will determine the ownership percentage of foreign investors in the above activities.

 Reviewed percentage of foreign ownership to be determined:

-Although the UAE Cabinet allows up to 100% foreign ownership for each of the listed business activities, the Department of Economic Development (DED) of each of the separate Emirates may/ will determine the percentage of foreign ownership allowed for their mainland / onshore businesses.
-Therefore, it is yet to be seen what differences may appear between each individual Emirates.
-Currently, Dubai Economic Department is reviewing applications on a case-by-case basis from companies with activities included in the list to determine if they will be eligible for 100% foreign ownership.
+Although the UAE Cabinet allows up to 100% foreign ownership for each of the listed business activities, the Department of Economy and Tourism in Dubai (DET) of each of the separate Emirates still determines the percentage of foreign ownership allowed for their mainland / onshore businesses.

 Certain conditions imposed on a few of the business activities in order to take advantage of the relaxation of the foreign ownership restrictions include companies that are licensed to conduct certain business activities must maintain a minimum share capital set by the authorities.